diffpy/diffpy.snmf/news/codecov.rst

 **Added:**

-* Codecov coverage report in PR
+* Coverage report in each PR

 **Changed:**